dysphie/nmrih-running-stamina-fix/README.md

 Some experienced players enjoy this bug and consider it a skillful technique.
 Use it at your own discretion!

+Also untested on Linux, report any issues you find.

 ## Installation
 - Download the .smx file and place it in your plugins folder.
 - Load the plugin (`sm plugins load sprinting-stamina-fix`).